[VIDEO] 5 Types of Insurance Most People Should Have and Why

 Insurance as a concept is straightforward.
 Instead of retaining all the risk of a catastrophic event, I transfer that risk to a pool in exchange for a premium.
 The pool has the risk of each catastrophe, funded by the premiums for the group.
 Basically, I’m accepting a small, known cost (my premium) to avoid a higher potential cost for a less likely risk of catastrophe.

 What Insurance Do I Need?

-Insurance is most appropriate in a scenario where two conditions are met: First, the likelihood of the occurrence should be fairly small — i.e. it is far more likely that the negative event won’t occur than it is that will.
+Insurance is most appropriate in a scenario where two conditions are met.
+First, the likelihood of the occurrence should be fairly small — i.e. it is far more likely that the negative event won’t occur than it is that it will.

 And second, the cost of the occurrence should be relatively high.
 In other words, paying for the cost of the negative occurrence individually would be a hardship for most people.
 Fire insurance on a home is a good example of this type of risk.
 It’s fairly unlikely to occur, but the cost without insurance would be a problem for most people.

 Conversely, it makes no sense to insure things with low value and a high probability of loss, such as a pen running out of ink.
 This occurs fairly frequently, and the cost of a remedy is quite small.
 It would cost more for an insurance company to administer a pen-out-of-ink policy than it would just to replace the pen, so insurance would be of no help.

 If we humans were all rational beings, we would insure our major risks (such as the loss of a home or car) and keep our minor risks.
 But alas, we are not rational beings.
 Some people prefer the guaranteed savings of a small amount by not paying a premium and are willing to accept the risk of a large loss — even one that they clearly can’t afford!

 With a few minor exceptions, there are five types of insurance policies you shouldn’t go without.